 Serving the interdependent missions of the Library and the College, our goal is to connect resources to researchers, and because both are constantly changing, our services are constantly changing as well.
-Books, films, music, and journal titles all now come now come online as well as in traditional, tangible formats; we participate in new consortial approaches to collection-building; we not only maintain the library’s website but push information out via online exhibits and social media; where we once simply cataloged the rare materials in Special Collections, we now also digitize them and help present Union’s other unique cultural resources online, collaborating with partners across campus to create enriched web-based resources for the benefit of researchers everywhere.
+Books, films, music, and journal titles are available online as well as physically; we participate in consortial approaches to collection-building; we present information on the library’s website and via online exhibits; we catalog, digitize, and help preserve the rare materials in Special Collections and Archives; and we help present Union’s other unique cultural resources online, collaborating with partners across campus to support scholarship in multiple modalities.

 The generosity of donors has made much of this work possible.
 Endowed and gift funds help support the acquisition and digitization of materials, and we could not do without the Training Room in our area (gifted during the renovations to the library building in the late 1990s), where we constantly meet to plan new projects and keep our technical skills up-to-date.